 The minimum amount of settlement funds you need

 Before you move to Canada, you need to show that you have a minimum amount of settlement funds.
-Immigration, Refugees and Canadian Citizenship (IRCC) outlines the amount that you will require per person.
-You will require an additional amount for each dependent who will immigrate with you.You will require the following funds:
+You’ll require the following funds plus an additional amount for each dependent who is immigrating with you:

 - Funds required per person: at least $12,960 (CDN)